 Cons: You could lose money and jeopardize a valuable relationship.
 Always be sure to document the family member or friend’s role in the business.

-Pros: It’s easier and more convenient to qualify for a credit card, rewards are offered and you can build credit.
+Pros: It’s easier and more convenient to qualify for a credit card, you can earn rewards and you can build credit.
 Credit cards also give you a financial cushion when accounts receivables are behind.

-Cons: Credit cards are more expensive, have higher (and fluctuating) interest rates, personal legal liability, security issues and offer less protection compared to consumer credit cards.
+Cons: Credit cards have higher (and fluctuating) interest rates, and business cards offer less protection compared to consumer credit cards.

 Credit unions and business loans

-One demographic-specific possibility is to access a Latino credit union like Point West Credit Union in Portland.
-A Latino credit union allows applicants to provide foreign identification, offers English and Spanish materials, financial education services and is able to focus on serving local Latino communities.
+One demographic-specific option is to access a Latino credit union such as Point West in Portland.
+Latino credit unions allow applicants to provide foreign identification, offer English and Spanish materials, financial education services and are able to focus on serving local Latino communities.

 “You don’t have to have a Social Security number to bank or get a loan with us.
-That’s the promise we’ve made to our community,” says Vasquez.
+That’s the promise we’ve made to our community,” said Vasquez.
 “Everyone who comes to our door receives the same service or rates.
-It’s based on your credit.
+It’s based on your credit.”

-Many Latino credit unions offer the same promise, and here’s a complete guide to Latino credit unions across the United States:
+Many Latino credit unions offer the same promise.
+Here’s a complete guide to Latino credit unions across the U.S.: